zedttxj/SecOps/README.md

     else:
         print(f"Error: {response.status_code}, {response.text}")
   ```
 - Note: change your url according to your region.
 In my case, I use `us-chronicle`.
+You can check the list of available region here: https://cloud.google.com/chronicle/docs/reference/customer-management-api